 Ensure that information (e.g., spellings of author names, order of author names, date) is consistent between a citation and its associated entry in the References list.
 Also, ensure that all sources cited in the body of a manuscript are included in the References list and that all sources included in the References list are cited in the body of the manuscript.

 Do not use a hanging indent for References section entries.

 Citations and references section entries must be ordinary text, free from any underlying codes an author may have used in creating them.
-Authors who use citation-management tools in developing their manuscripts must undo the associated formatting.
-Authors may be able to perform this task by using the following steps:
+Authors who use citation management tools in developing their manuscripts must remove the associated formatting.

 The body of a manuscript may contain hyperlinks.
 The anchor text for a link must be the applicable URL, not descriptive text (e.g., "Information is available from Clemson University Press at "http://www.clemson.edu/press" not "Information is available from Clemson University Press").
 Authors should check links immediately before submission; it is not the responsibility of the editorial team to ensure that a link is (or remains) active.